kepler16/kl/README.md

 Or you can get the binaries directly from the GitHub releases page and put them on your PATH.

-## Quick Start
+---

-If this is your first time using this tool on your machine then you will need to setup your system DNS resolver:
+If this is your first time using this tool on your machine then you will need to setup your system's DNS resolver:

 ```bash
 eval $(kl resolver setup)